18F/contracting-cookbook/_recipes/hosting-environments.md

 One good way to ensure that your application's codebase is ready for continuous deployment is to specify that the application be a [12 Factor App](http://12factor.net/).
 In practice, this will require some effort on the part of your development team, but it will help ensure long-term sustainability of the application.

-> The offeror shall ensure that the application meet the '12-factor application' methodology to ensure automated, reproducible deployments to multiple environments.
-The offeror shall deploy development, staging, and production environments within the Amazon Web Service Cloud provided by [agency].

 ## Ingredients

-  Multiple servers
+  * Multiple servers

-  Configuration management tools (e.g., Puppet, Chef, Ansible)
+  * Configuration management tools (e.g., Puppet, Chef, Ansible)

 ## Directions

-  Determine whether the offeror will deploy to infrastructure hosted by the government or on infrastructure hosted by the offeror.
+  * Determine whether the offeror will deploy to infrastructure hosted by the government or on infrastructure hosted by the offeror.

-  To the extent that the government will ultimately host, ensure that the government's infrastructure-service provider can provide your development team with the ability to specify and use configuration management tools.
+  * To the extent that the government will ultimately host, ensure that the government's infrastructure-service provider can provide your development team with the ability to specify and use configuration management tools.